Thurrock Adult Community College (TACC) promotes British values to all our learners as part of their learning experience.

 This includes complying with the Equality Act 2010 by not discriminating against the following nine characteristics:

 - sexual orientation.

-As a member of the college you have rights but with these also come responsibilities to make sure everybody is able to study or work safely, as outlined in the enrolment form, on learner charters in each classroom plus the new digital learner guide.
+As a member of the college you have rights but with these also come responsibilities to make sure everybody is able to study or work safely, as outlined in the enrolment form, on the learner code of conduct in your Google classroom, plus the new digital learner guide.
 At the start of your course, you will contribute to the setting and keeping of collaborative ground rules agreed by individual class members, underpinned by the above values.

 TACC will not tolerate abusive behaviour towards any member of staff, volunteer, student or visitor.
 More information about feeling safe and Safeguarding can be found in the useful links panel.